annaliuu/Flashcards/README.md

 ## Lab 1

 ### App Description
-Implemented flashcard feature that shows the answer once the user taps the question.
+Implemented flashcard feature that shows the answer once user taps on the question.
 Also styled the flashcard and answer choices by adding shadows and rounding corners.

 ### App Walk-through